Confluence laws and Hopf-Borel type theorem for operads

 In this article we prove that one only of the hypotheses formulated by Loday in \cite{GBO} is needed to get a rigidity theorem.
 This viewpoint enables us to provide an answer to a conjecture of Loday: for a given operad $\mathcal{P}$ which encoded the structure of algebra and of coalgebra of a $\mathcal{P}^c-\mathcal{P}$ bialgebras there exists a generalisation of mixed distributive laws, called \emph{confluence laws} between the structures such that a rigidity theorem holds.
-We also develop the case of explicit isomorphism os species between $\mathcal{P}$ and $\mathcal{P}^*$.
-In such a framework, we are able to make explicit an inductive algorithm to compute the idempotent and the confluence law.
-This framework also includes the particular case where the coproducts are given as the dual of the products, in which case, we can recover most of the known cases.
-Moreover it provides a suitable environment for the development of rewriting and Groebner bases theories for $\mathcal{P}$-algebras.
-Indeed the confluence laws allow to decide whether a polynomial is a divisor of another one.
+In fact, by definition, to any operad is associated a family of $\mathfrak{S}_n$-modules, i.e. the underlying vector space in graduation $n$ endowed with an action of the symmetric group $\mathfrak{S}_n$.
+We prove here more precisely a more general result: if two operads $\mathcal{P}$ and $\mathcal{Q}$ share the same family of $\mathfrak{S}_n$-modules, then there exists a confluence law for $\mathcal{Q}^c-\mathcal{P}$ bialgebras.
+This enables to develop a list of brand new examples of rigidity theorem, presented in the second part of the article.
+We also develop the case of explicit isomorphism of $\mathfrak{S}_n$-modules between $\mathcal{P}$ and $\mathcal{P}^*$.
+In such a framework, we are also able to make explicit an inductive algorithm to compute the projection into the subspace of primitive elements and the confluence law associated to a bialgebra.

 This article is organised as follows.
-The first part focuses on the general theory and then particularises to the framework where bases for operads are known.
-The second part develops the dual case and is illustrated through examples.
+The first part focuses on the general theory and then we restrict our study to the framework where bases for operads are known.
+The second part develops explicit computation of rigidity theorem.

 More precisely, in the first section, we recall Loday's theorem with its three hypotheses (H0), (H1), (H2iso): for any $\mathcal{C}^c-\mathcal{A}$ bialgebra satisfying mixed distributive laws (H0), one can compute a morphism $\varphi_V: \A(V) \rightarrow \C^c(V)$, functorial in $V$ (H1).
 If this morphism is bijective (H2iso) then a rigidity theorem holds.
-We point out here that the core property is that the morphism $\varphi$ induces a family of $\mathfrak{S}$-modules isomorphisms $\varphi_n :\mathcal{A}(n)\to\mathcal C^*(n) $.
-This property alone gives the confluence law which are enough to obtain a rigidity theorem and can be computed explicitly when orthogonal bases are known (see Subsection \ref{orthbas}).
+We point out here that the core property is that the morphism $\varphi$ induces a family of $\mathfrak{S}_n$-modules isomorphisms $\varphi_n :\mathcal{A}(n)\to\mathcal C^*(n) $.
+This property induces the existence of a confluence law which is the only property needed to obtain a rigidity theorem.